auraphp/aura.di/docs/config.md

 $di = $builder->newCompiledInstance($config_classes);
 ```

-When using the `ContainerConfigClassScanner`, make sure to serialize and cache the container output.
+When using the `ClassScanner`, make sure to serialize and cache the container output.
 If you do
 not do that, directories will be scanned every instance of the container.

 If your attribute cannot implement the `AttributeConfigInterface`, e.g. the attribute is defined in an external package,